Standard Bareboat Charter Conditions

 1.2.
 In the event of the Charterer failing to pay the balance of the Charter Fee by the Due Date, the non-refundable Booking Deposit shall become the property of Sailaway and either:

-(a) if clear notice in writing from the Charterer of his cancellation of the charter has been received by Sailaway or the Owner more than 60 days before the start of the Agreed Charter Period, then the Charterer will not have to pay the balance of the Charter Fee; or
+(a) if clear notice in writing from the Charterer of his cancellation of the charter has been received by Sailaway more than 60 days before the start of the Agreed Charter Period, then the Charterer will not have to pay the balance of the Charter Fee; or

 1.3.
 The Charterer therefore must have appropriate travel and other insurance cover, which includes for any cancellation payment.

 1.4.
-The full amount of the Security Deposit must be paid by the Charterer not less than 7 days before the start of the Agreed Charter Period.
+The full amount of the Security Deposit must be paid by the Charterer by bank transfer, not less than 7 days before the start of the Agreed Charter Period.

 2. DELIVERY OF THE YACHT